The author is a guitarist and bassist with over 35 years of experience as a musician.

 I can remember back when owning an ESP guitar meant you were probably already a rock star.
 When they came out with the more accessible ESP LTD lineup I wasn’t all that impressed.
 As a veteran guitarist, it seemed like these were instruments aimed at junior-high kids, with odd shapes and even odder colors.
 Maybe they were at the time, but these days they are putting out some guitars that definitely have my attention.
 The EC-1000 is one such guitar.

 Mahogany body with a maple top, set mahogany neck with rosewood fingerboard.
 It’s pretty obvious the EC-1000 is going for a Les Paul-like vibe here, and it is a great alternative to the Gibson Les Paul.
 While this tonewood combination will achieve a similar resonant growl to a Gibson Les Paul, the EC-1000 takes things several steps further into the realm of sonic metal mayhem.

 Let's look at the pickups.
-A set of active EMG active pickups will provide the high-output modern sounds many player are looking for in today’s metal.
+A set of active EMG active pickups will provide the high-output modern sounds many players are looking for in today’s metal.
 If you expect to tune down a step or more this guitar is a great option.

 Moving on to the hardware, a Floyd Rose bridge brings more versatility to the sound than with a typical LP-style guitar.
 The binding and block inlays look really classy.